 2017 in Review: P&S 250th Anniversary Highlights

 The year 2017 started with a party—and cake.
-Columbia University Medical Center (CUMC) hosted a cake competition to mark a number of milestones on campus, including the 250th anniversary of the College of Physicians and Surgeons (P&S).
+Columbia University Irving Medical Center (CUIMC) hosted a cake competition to mark a number of milestones on campus, including the 250th anniversary of the College of Physicians and Surgeons (P&S).